- Key Highlights

 What is GIFT Nifty Vs Nifty 50 as per investor type?

-GIFT Nifty appeals to international investors and Nifty 50 is primarily for domestic investors.
+GIFT Nifty is aimed at international, institutional and NRI participants; Nifty 50 is used mainly by domestic investors.

 Could you tell me a little about GIFT City?